irfanahmad2000/LinuxAssignment/README.md

 /home/irfan/MyFiles
 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles$

-Copy a file named "document.txt" from your home directory to the "MyFiles" directory.
+(2)Copy a file named "document.txt" from your home directory to the "MyFiles" directory.
 Move the file to a subdirectory named "Documents" within "MyFiles."
 -------------------------------------------------------------------------------------------------------------------------------------------------------

 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles$ pwd